 How are system and heat only boilers affected by turning off water at the mains?

 System and heat only boilers will continue to heat up the radiators, and you might even get a bit of hot water out of the cylinder, but that will dry up pretty quickly when there’s no pressure or new water entering the system.

 Unless you turn on a hot tap, the system will carry on running as if nothing has happened.
 Turning on a tap will either have no effect or the boiler will shut down.
 All things considered, the risk of damage is extremely small.

-Is there a likelihood of freezing?
+Is there a likelihood of my pipes freezing?

 We sometimes hear of people turning off their water supply before leaving the home empty for a few weeks in winter.
 Their reason is that they wouldn’t want to come home to a burst water main caused by frozen pipes.

-It can be a sensible safety measure to isolate the mains water before going away in winter, although remember that if the pipes freeze and burst before the stop cock, it will still start to pour out once it thaws.
+It can be a sensible safety measure to isolate the mains water before going away in winter, although remember that if the pipes freeze and burst before the stopcock, it will still start to pour out once it thaws.
 That may or may not be inside your home.

 If you are leaving the house empty for more than a few days, it should be safe to leave your heating on, however, even if you do turn off the water.
-It can be useful to have your central heating ticking over on a low temperature while you’re not there.
-As well as keeping the inside of the house from getting too cold and causing condensation, in extreme cold, you could stop your central heating from freezing, especially if you have pipes running near external walls or in a conservatory.
+It can be useful to have your central heating ticking over on a low temperature while you’re not there with the help of a smart thermostat.